codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

 [Feng et. al.][feng] used an in-house Java framework for their work, and [Tan et. al.][tan] built their model entirely from Theano.
 Personally, I am a lot lazier than them, and I don't understand CNNs very well, so I would like to use an existing framework to build one of their models to see if I could get similar results.
 [Keras][keras] is a really popular one that has support for everything we might need to put the model together.

+The Github repository for this project can be found [here][github project].

 # Installing Keras

 See the instructions [here](http://keras.io/#installation) on how to install Keras.
 The simple route is to install using `pip`, e.g.